 In 2001, Karadjov was appointed as an assistant professor of journalism at the State University of New York at Oswego.
 He taught numerous reporting and writing classes, creating new courses in global news media, and media and politics.
 Karadjov maintained his research interest in Eastern Europe.
 He received grants to study Bulgarian journalism practices and established cooperation with Eastern European and Russian scholars.

 Karadjov joined the Journalism Department at California State University, Long Beach, in August 2005.
 He teaches Global News Media, Reporting and Information Gathering, Investigative Reporting, Mass Communication Research Methods, Mass Communication Theory, and continues his involvement with studying Eastern European media through lectures, grants, conference papers and publications.
 A particular interest of Karadjov’s are comparative studies that juxtapose journalism practices and media influences in Eastern Europe with those in other parts of the world.

 Karadjov is actively involved in the International Communication Association, especially its Journalism Interest Group; he is a member of AEJMC and several other professional organizations, including American Association for Public Opinion Research, which reflects his interest in surveys and political communication.

 In 2008-2009, Karadjov has been co-teaching a seminar on Eastern Europe with Dr. Vlatka Velcic, Comparative Literature, and Dr. Dmitrii Sidorov, Geography.
 At the end of the course, the professors hope to take Cal State students to Bulgaria, Russia and Croatia for a few weeks of exploration in the summer of 2007.

-For syllabi for this and all Department of Journalism & Mass Communication classes, click here.
+For syllabi for these and all Department of Journalism & Mass Communication classes, click here.